grafana/developer-advocacy/projects/Grafana Office Hours/GOH 27 - Loki For Beginners with Ed Welch.md

 			- OpenTelemetry: "semantic conventions" that are opinions on how labelling is done
 			- In Loki, this is limited.
 We recommend 15.
 		- Log streams: separate files on disk - unique combination of key-value pairs
-			- "series" in Prometheus, made up "stream" in Loki
+			- analogous to "series" in Prometheus.
+We made up "stream" in Loki
 			- good streams live forever because the label values are very consistent (though in practice, labels definitely churn and don't last forever)
 		- Chunks: multiple log streams
 	    - How are chunks and labels related to log streams?